kinlu/awsEC2/README.md

 ```

 ### Config your credentials
 Modify the ./config/config.json.
 Put your AWS credentials in the config.
+Or refer to [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-nodejs.html#getting-started-nodejs-credentials)
 ```
 {
   "aws_access_key_id": "",